petreboy14/rediscomplete/README.md

 ## completer.search(options, cb)

 Searches the index for a given term.
-Note that currently all searches are left to right.
-If the desired item is Bob Marley then searches for `bo`, `bob`, `bob m`, `mar` will produce the desired results.
-Searches for `ob` or `ar` will not.
+All searches are left to right based and inner word searches are supported.
+If the desired item is Bob Marley then searches for `bo`, `bob`, `bob m`, `mar`, `ob`, `arl` will produce the desired results.
+Searches for `bb` or `mr` will not.
 Options include:
 * `search`: The search to be ran.
 Must be a string of length greater than 0.
 * `ns`: The namespace of index to search.
 Defaults to `items`.
 * `limit`: How many results to return.
 Defaults to `20`.